 Establish a relationship betweenGoogle ECommerceand Mappings File Upload

-To establish a relationship between theGoogle ECommerceand the mapping table, submit a support request to our Data Analyst team and reference this article.
-The analyst will create a new calculated column called Channel in the ECommerce table.
+To establish a relationship between theGoogle ECommerceand the mapping table, submit a support request to your Data Analyst team and reference this article.
+The analyst creates a new calculated column called Channel in the ECommerce table.
 After a full update cycle, this column will be ready to use in a Filter or Group by.